mikeizbicki/lab-transactions/README.md

 ## Task 4: More Speed

 Finally, our code is correct!
-But unfortunately, it's really slow.
+But unfortunately, it's slow.
+We will now see how to speed it up.

 ### The Problem